 As much as I agree with this, I’m aware that we now live in a world in which every news item is immediately denied, individuals are traduced, figures are falsified and opinions shamed.
 It is lethal to agree with anything kind, or to be sympathetic to a position, in an online space, because we will be accused of ‘virtue signalling’.
-In the UK, companies who estimate electoral results frequently underestimate the Conservative vote because of ‘Shy Tories’, people who cannot bring themselves to publicly own their beliefs, but must wait until they are ensconced in the privacy of the voting booth (what does this say about Toryism, except that it cannot be countenanced, that to believe in it is shameful?).
+In the UK, companies who estimate electoral results frequently underestimate the Conservative vote because of ‘Shy Tories’.
+These are people who cannot bring themselves to publicly own their beliefs.
+They must wait until they are hidden in the privacy of the voting booth.
+What does this say about Toryism, except that it cannot be countenanced, that to believe in it is shameful?
 So what can we believe in?

 To play them such a trick,

 The butter’s spread too thick!’